Easy Sugar Cookie Icing

 Let’s go over the process of making this icing step by step.
 It’s simple from start to finish!

-Combine Ingredients: Add the powdered sugar, corn syrup, vanilla extract and 3 tablespoons of milk or cream to a medium-sized bowl.
+Combine Ingredients: Add the powdered sugar, corn syrup, vanilla extract and 3 tablespoons of milk or water to a medium-sized bowl.
 Whisk together until everything is well combined.
 It may seem dry at first, but it’ll come together.

 Adjust Consistency: Add additional milk or cream to get the right consistency (see section below).